top of page

 Core, blimey

-So, the esp32_s3 has two main cores (plus a low-powerd one that gets programmed by assembly language).
+So, the esp32_s3 has two main cores (plus a low-powered one that gets programmed by assembly language).
 I'll play with running the battery monitor on one core and the display code on the other.
 It's overkill, but interesting to see if I can make it work.
 In reality, I don't need two cores, I don't think.

 TaskHandle_t batteryMonitorTask; //for a task to run on core 0 to monitor the battery void setup(){